Sommos/java_steganography/README.md

-# steganography
+# Steganography

-This program hides data within an image using the least significant bit.
+This program hides data within an image using common steganograpghy techniques.

 # Contribution